Skip to Content

 My fave is the Curry Katsu, and I’d highly recommend getting a katsu stuffed with cheese (you can thank me later).

-LOCATION: 66 Gerrard St E, Toronto, ON
+LOCATION: 23 Charles St W, Toronto, ON

 Gyubee Japanese Grill